 Upon completion of the course, attendees will be able to:

-- Immediately establish an effective screening protocol and medical referral network with inner office systems to streamline and document referrals.
+4. Immediately establish an effective screening protocol and physician referral network supported by inner office systems to streamline and document referrals.

-- Describe attributes and limitations of various device design features to aid in selection.
+6. Using standardized nomenclature, describe attributes and limitations of various device features to aid in selection and design.

-- Prepare to incorporate accepted standards of dental sleep medicine practice into a general practice or specialty practice setting with appropriate patient flow algorithms, practice standard requirements, documentation, comprehensive examination records and bite acquisition.
+7. Incorporate accepted standards of dental sleep medicine practice into a general practice or specialty practice setting with appropriate patient flow algorithms, practice standard requirements, documentation and records.

 - There are no mandatory prerequisites for registration; attendees will be required to prepare for Mastery I with online study and Pre-Session Assignments.